bioinformed/glu-genetics/docs/modules/qc/dupcheck.rst

 .. module:: dupcheck
    :synopsis: Find duplicate samples within a genotype data set

-The :mod:`qc.dupcheck` module looks at genotype data and identifies three categories of duplicates:
+The :mod:`qc.dupcheck` module compares all possible pairs of samples and classifies them into categories based on the pairwise genotype concordance
+rate:

   * expected duplicates